10x-Engineers/Infinite-ISP/README.md

 - `v1.x.x` releases will have all the necessary improvements of these conventional algorithms till release `v2.0`

-- From release `v2.0` infinite-isp will start implementing machine learning models for specific algorithms.
+- From release `v2.0` infiniteISP will start implementing machine learning models for specific algorithms.

-- Release `v3.0` will have infinite-isp having both conventional and deep learning algorithms (not for all pipeline modules but for specific ones)
+- Release `v3.0` will have infiniteISP having both conventional and deep learning algorithms (not for all pipeline modules but for specific ones)

 ## License
 This project is licensed under Apache 2.0 (see [LICENSE](LICENSE) file).